As part of Radio 2's recent Big Bee Challenge, the RHS built a bee-friendly garden. We're proud to have supplied some of the products.

 Radio 2 Big Bee Challenge

-Radio 2 asked listeners aged 6-12 years old to design their own bee-friendly garden.
-From these designs a winner was chosen, and the design built at an NHS Trust site.
+Radio 2 asked listeners aged 6-12 years old to send in their own bee garden design.
+In taking part, children learned more about nature and sustainability and how we can improve garden design to be more nature-friendly.
+From the many entrants a winner was chosen, and the design built at an NHS Trust site.

-Once built, the garden would be used by children and young people with mental health needs as a place to relax and unwind: a much-needed place of quiet reflection to be enjoyed in harmony by people and bees alike.
+The garden was designed to attract bees and other pollinating insects, as well as be an attractive site.
+Now that it's built, the garden will be used to help children and young people with mental health issues: a much-needed place of quiet reflection to be enjoyed in harmony by people and bees alike.

 The importance of bees